pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Verbos Frasais, Auxiliares.md

 EXERCÍCIOS

-Item.
 3. Traduza as seguintes frases e confira com o gabarito.

 a) France has lost, on average, one millionaire or billionaire tax payer per day for tax reasons